nham/math_notes/linear_systems.md

 TODO explain elementary matrices

+Elementary matrices are all invertible since for each row operation, there is a row operation of the same type that reverses it.

 ## Row elimination, reduction, row echelon
 By applying only saxpy operations, we can **row-eliminate** a matrix, which means each column in the matrix has exactly one non-zero element in it.
 An algorithm for doing this to a $m \times n$ matrix operation is